Saturday, January 26, 2013

 Celebrating The Feast of Sto.
 Niño de Tondo

-The feast is celebrated on the third Sunday of January and has been visited by thousands of devotees and pilgrims nationwide.
+The feast is celebrated on the third Sunday of January, a date that holds significant religious importance.
+This day has been visited by thousands of devotees and pilgrims nationwide.
 Several activities are witnessed, including the fluvial procession of the holy image of Sto.
 Niño, mass celebration, and street dancing.

 The relic of Sto.
-Niño is considered one of the oldest in the country when it was brought by the Spanish authorities to influence and embrace Christianity as a religion and become a symbol of religious faith.
+Niño, a representation of the child Jesus, is considered one of the oldest in the country.
+The Spanish authorities brought it to influence and embrace Christianity as a religion, making it a symbol of religious faith.
+This act played a significant role in the spread of Christianity in the Philippines.
 Since then, the devotees have shared many miracles that made it widely known as it is today.

 In Cebu City, located in the central Philippines, the feast of Sto.
 Niño de Cebu is also celebrated by millions of Cebuanos and visitors from different places in the Philippines.
-Even foreign tourists visit the city to witness the grand parade known as the "Sinulog Festival."
+Even foreign tourists visit the city to witness the grand parade known as the 'Sinulog Festival, a spectacular event featuring a grand procession of beautifully adorned floats, colorful costumes, and lively street dancing.

-The 'Sinulog' is colorful and festive, where several groups or tribes are dressed elegantly and dance gracefully, along with a musical beat of drums and other instruments.
-This yearly event captures the attention of many people and is visited by millions just to participate and celebrate in honor of Sto.
+The 'Sinulog' is a vibrant and colorful festival that is a major part of the Sto.
+Niño de Cebu celebration.
+Niño de Cebu celebration.
+Several groups or tribes, known as 'Sinulog contingents, 'are dressed elegantly and dance gracefully, along with the beat of drums and other instruments.
+This yearly event, known as the 'Sinulog Festival ', features a grand procession of beautifully adorned floats, colorful costumes, and lively street dancing.
+It captures the attention of many people and is visited by millions just to participate and celebrate in honor of Sto.
 Niño.

 Many places in the country celebrate the feast of Sto.
 Niño and shows the religious devotion of the people to the child Jesus.
 Despite the misfortune and misery in people's lives, faith in God is still a powerful weapon to remain strong and faithful.